sagemathinc/cocalc/notes/final_push.md

 - [ ] (0:30?) this interact doesn't work: interacts.geometry.unit_circle()

 - [ ] (1:00?) if connection to hub goes down that reconnects, the tooltip about which hub we're connected to (in the top right) doesn't get updated.

-- [ ] (1:30?) terminal -- a "history" button; click it and get a modal that contains the current terminal history; can be select-all'd.

-- [ ] (1:30?) terminal -- firefox copy/paste (requested by everybody)

 - [ ] (3:00?) fuse mount snapshot path so is accessable read only in term. (?)